 Margaret Atwood’s book is incredibly well-known, and at first I was reluctant to add my voice to the thousands of others who have expressed opinions on ‘The Handmaid’s Tale.’
-I had a myriad of prejudices before reading this book, but nothing could prepare me for how hard-hitting, brutal and real this book is, and how much it would affect me.
-This is one of those books that will stay in my mind forever.
+I had a myriad of prejudices before reading this book, but nothing could prepare me for how hard-hitting, brutal, and real this book is- and how much it would affect me.
+This is one of those books that will stay with me.

 ‘The Handmaid’s Tale’ is set in the dystopian world of the Republic of Gilead, which is basically the whole of the US.
 The book follows Offred, a handmaid, whose sole purpose is to breed.
 Handmaids are given to male members of society or, in Offred’s case, to elite, ruling families who cannot have their own children.
 The Republic of Gilead has strict rules and customs, and those who break the rules are killed.

 This is a place in which men dominate, and when the Republic first comes to power (killing the president, Congress, and halting the U.S. constitution) the new government puts in measures to repress women, making them reliant on their husbands in every way.